Padres' Hector Sanchez: Goes yard again Sunday

 Sanchez went 2-for-4 with a three-run home run in Sunday's 7-1 win over San Francisco.

-The veteran backstop punished his former club yet again, going yard for the second time in consecutive starts against the Giants.
-Sanchez has flashed his power since returning from the disabled list, homering four times in 25 at-bats.
-While the recent surge has been impressive, he will return to a bench role when Austin Hedges (concussion) returns to action Monday against the Rockies.
+The veteran backstop punished his former club yet again, going yard for the second time in as many starts against the Giants.
+Sanchez has flashed some power since returning from the disabled list, homering four times in 25 at-bats.
+While the recent surge has been impressive, he'll return to a bench role when Austin Hedges (concussion) returns to action Monday against the Rockies.

 More News